rtotheb2000/macOS-ThinkPad-T480s-catalina/README.md

 ## Important Information

-I will no longer maintain this repository because I switched to a x1 yoga 4th generation.
+I will no longer maintain this repository because I switched to a Lenovo Thinkpad x1 yoga 4th generation.

 ## General Information